Mandeep-Rathee/quam/README.md

 ```

 ## Learnt Affinity Model
-The Learnt affinity model can be trained using the `train_laff.py` file.
+If you want to use the learnt affinity model for document-document similarity, you can be train using the `train_laff.py` file.
 Alternatively, we have released the model's weights and can be downloaded from [huggingface](https://huggingface.co/mandeep-rathee/laff-model/tree/main).
 The corresponding file is:

 - bert-base-laff.pth

-Please download the model in `laff_model/` folder.

 Alternatively, use the following code: